 But seeing the wind, he became afraid, and beginning to sink cried out, saying, “Lord, save me!”
 Matthew 14:30

 Real living is not experienced by staying in the boat.
-When we consider our old, ‘run of the mill’ lives, we find there’s no ra purpose.
-Entering His kingdom in this life involves more than thinking theologically, but walking on water.
+When we consider our old, ‘run of the mill’ lives, we may find there’s no real purpose.
+Entering His kingdom in this life involves more than thinking about theology, but walking on water.

 We’ve all heard the saying, “sink or swim”, but for the believer who wants to follow Christ, it is “sink or walk“.